 I hope you enjoyed your mini-exploration, and my only wish is for you to come out and enjoy the area for yourself!

 Please feel free to leave any comments or questions below!
-Also, please check back, as I will be concentrating on the nine other beaches I visited on this day, starting with the beach right around the corner from False Point.
+Also, please check back, as I will concentrate on the nine other beaches I visited on this day, starting with the beach right around the corner from False Point.

 Thanks again!